altayevrim/txtController/README.md

 It returns error when; it's not a txt file or file already exists.

 ### Read
 With this function you can read opened txt file.
-Also with this function you can directly write (echo) all txt data and replace all txt lines (\n) to the <br> easily.
+Also with this function you can directly write (echo) all txt data and replace all txt lines (\n) to the &lt;br&gt; easily.
 But both of them are optional.

 Simle example
 ```php